United Airlines mechanics ratify new contract

 "This contract represents the largest contract for a mechanics group in airline industry history," the director of the Teamsters airline division, David Bourne, said in a statement.
 "It is a package worth a collective $1.7 billion in improvements in compensation and benefits over the current agreement."

-United Airlines shares were down 1.6 percent at $68.13 in afternoon trading on the New York Stock Exchange.
+United Airlines shares were down 1.5 percent at $68.26 by day's end in the New York Stock Exchange.

+United expects the mechanics’ contract and an additional payout to pilots to match a wage increase at rival Delta Air Lines Inc (DAL.N) will add between 1.5 and 2 percentage points to its unit costs, excluding fuel and other expenses, in 2017, its Chief Financial Officer Andrew Levy said last month during an investor day presentation.

+In total, the company expects unit costs to rise between 3.5 percent and 4.5 percent in 2017 from a year earlier.

 Nearly 52 percent of the 8,123 voting members supported the agreement, an upswing from the just 7 percent who voted in favor of a previous contract.